roadwarriorwp/rwc-employee-handbook/new-hire-documents/about-required-postings.md

 # About Required Workplace Postings

 Road Warrior Creative recognizes that employees need to understand their protected individual rights under State and Federal Law.
-Since our company is distributed (i.e. we do not maintain a physical office space), employees can find all postings and notices in the "Road Warriors" company hub on Basecamp, listed under "Docs & Files" > "Employee Documents".
+Since our company is distributed, employees can find all postings and notices in the "Road Warriors" company hub on Basecamp, listed under "Docs & Files" > "Employee Documents".
 Employees can also access notices directly by clicking the links below.
 (Note: You must have a working Basecamp account with access to the "Road Warriors" company hub.)

 Please note that Federal posters and notices apply to **all** employees, while State posters and notices apply to **only** employees that reside there.